brhoades/blag/_drafts/one-on-ones.md

 At worst, these questions allow reports to feel heard.
 At best, these questions are a source of discussion, feedback from people who experience your job performance, and make you aware of what's going well or poorly in your organization.

 ### Accountability - Other Topics
-Other topics always carry an item to discuss previous TODOs and feedbacks from last meetings.
+Other topics always carry an item to discuss previous TODOs and feedback from previous meetings.
 This is a reminder for you and your report that you will revisit feedback and expectations each meeting.
 Leaf through the last month of 1-on-1s and bring up any feedback, discussions, and action items that are still relevant.

 ## Bad 1-on-1s
 # Criticality and Rescheduling